brainboxdotcc/DPP/README.md

 ## Documentation

-Documentation will be here in the project wiki when the project is more complete.
+Documentation is a work in progress.
+Want to contribute?
+Fork the wiki and submit a PR!

 ## Supported OSes